Black and white photo of a starry night sky with visible stars and some faint clouds.

 —Rebecca Solnit, A Field Guide to Getting Lost

 I collect rocks from my travels and save trail maps in a binder that’s bursting at the seams.
 I’m a sucker for well-told stories, perfectly crafted jokes and good conversation.
-I prefer meeting friends for hikes rather than for cups of coffee.
-I’ve filled my home with too many houseplants and like to believe I was a tree in a past life.
+Taking friends on redwood hikes is my love language.
+I’ve filled my home with too many houseplants and believe I was a tree in a past life.
 Cloudy skies are much more interesting to me than clear blue ones.
 Petrichor and komorebi are two of my favorite words.
-I used to work at a tiny Bay Area hip hop magazine where I once drove Too $hort around in my 1998 RAV4 for an interview.
+Calling myself a “maximalist magpie,” I hoard colors, shimmer and sparkle in the form of 300+ bottles of nail polish.
+I once chauffeured Too $hort in my '98 RAV4 for an interview when I worked at a Bay Area hip hop magazine.
 I draw inspiration from Wes Anderson’s charmingly playful compositions and Wong Kar Wai’s lush and cinematic lighting.
-Mangos, lian-wu and lychees satisfy my sweet tooth and connect me to my motherland as a Taiwanese-American immigrant.
+Ramen of any kind, from cheap college packets to fancy restaurant bowls, is my favorite food.
 The week I spent backpacking in Yosemite’s High Sierra backcountry left me awe-inspired and humbled by the California wilderness.
-I live in San Francisco Bay Area with my husband, our son, two cats and a school of freshwater fish.
+I live in San Francisco Bay Area with my family, two cats and a school of freshwater fish.

 Three fallen maple leaves resting on a moss-covered tree trunk.